-charset Specifies which character set was used to author the text files.
+onerror Specifies whether the dthelptag command should continue if a parser error is encountered.
+The default is onerror=stop, which causes the command to stop even if one parser error is encountered.
+If you specify onerror=go, processing will continue, but the created run-time help file may not work properly. charset Specifies which character set was used to author the text files.
 The correct character set name is needed to ensure that the help topics are displayed in the proper font.
 The default is charset=ISO-8859-1.
-You can also specify a character set within your help volume by declaring an entity named declaration.
-See "Native Language Support" for a list of supported character sets.
+You can also specify a character set within your help volume by declaring an entity named LanguageElementDefaultCharset.
+The /usr/dt/dthelp/dthelptag/helplang.ent file includes this entity declaration.
+See Chapter 14, "Native Language Support," for a list of supported character sets. search Adds another directory to the list of directories that are searched to find referenced file entities.

-LanguageElementDefaultCharset.
-The

-/usr/dt/dthelp/dthelptag/helplang.ent file includes this entity search Adds another directory to the list of directories that are searched to find referenced file entities.
 To specify multiple directories, use multiple search=directory options.
-If no search options are used, only the current directory is searched.

-clearsearch Ignores the list of search directories.
+If no search options are used, only the current directory is searched. clearsearch Ignores the list of search directories.
 This option is useful in the command line to override search options specified in the helptag.opt file.

+Command Summary

 memo Causes author's memos (which are entered using the <memo> element) to be included.
-The default is nomemo, which causes HelpTag to ignore memos.

-nomemo Causes HelpTag to ignore author's memos (which are entered with the

-<memo> element).
-This is the default.
+The default is nomemo, which causes HelpTag to ignore memos.</memo> nomemo Causes HelpTag to ignore author's memos (which are entered with the <memo> element).
+This is the default.</memo>

-- see "Creating Run-Time Help Files"
+- "Creating Run-Time Help Files" on page 91.

-- see "Creating an Installation Package"
+- "Creating an Installation Package" on page 246.

-- see "Viewing a Help Volume"
+- "Viewing a Help Volume" on page 94.

-- dthelptag (1) man page
+- dthelptag (1) man page.